 In other words, when a defendant signs a case-in-chief waiver, the prosecution can introduce the defendant's statements made during plea discussions regardless of whether the defendant testifies or presents any other evidence that contradicts his prior statements.
-Practically speaking, this means that at trial the prosecution can introduce the defendant's statements during its case-inchief, hence the name.
+Practically speaking, this means that at trial the prosecution can introduce the defendant's statements during its case-in-chief, hence the name.
 And, unlike with an impeachment waiver, the prosecution can use the statements to prove the truth of the matter asserted.

 For instance, in United States v.
 Young, 223 F.3d 905 (8th Cir.
 2000), a defendant charged with federal drug trafficking crimes executed an affidavit admitting each element of the crimes charged during plea discussions.
 When the defendant later breached his plea agreement, the prosecution was allowed to admit the affidavit during its case-in-chief to prove the defendant's guilt for each of the crimes charged because he had signed a case-in-chief waiver.
 To date, five federal circuits have addressed the constitutionality of case-in-chief waivers,1 and each of these circuits - the 4th, 5th, 8th, 10th, and D.C.
 Circuits - has found the waivers to be valid.
-See Colin Miller, The Case-In-Chief Waiver, Take 2: 4th Circuit Becomes 5th Circuit Court To Approve Case-In-Chief Waivers, EvidenceProf Blog, December 5, 2011;
+See Colin Miller, The Case-In-Chief Waiver, Take 2: 4th Circuit Becomes 5th Circuit http://lawprofessors.typepad.com/evidenceprof/2011/12/in-relevant-partfederal-rule-of-evidence-410provides-that-in-a-civil-or-criminal-case-evidence-of-the-following-is-not-a.html.